 We respond to natural disasters to support the people.
 Natural disaster response and recovery is reliant on volunteers to do direct service for homeowners.
 This means volunteers are the ones clearing debris, tarping roofs, and removing water damaged materials from the homes.
 When our crews get deployed, they get to be there for the homeowners in this way, which can help provide some measure of control and help them take the first step in moving their life forward.

 We choose a term of service because we are purpose driven.
 We are really here because we want to serve the community and we want to define meaning in our actions.

 Being AmeriCorps members, we do get benefits.
 There’s a bi-weekly living allowance, the AmeriCorps Education Award, and some crews have the opportunity to earn preferred hiring at public land agencies.

 The conservation corps of American YouthWorks not only provides opportunities to be a part of something meaningful while you’re in the program, but there’s also opportunities to learn about different agencies, project types, and career paths for once you’ve completed your term of service.

-The conservation corps of American YouthWorks is a shared experience of purpose, of service to the community, and of education.
+The Texas and Louisiana Conservation Corps of American YouthWorks is a shared experience of purpose, of service to the community, and of education.
 People with differing levels of experience and backgrounds come together to protect the environment, build leadership skills, and care for others.

 Texas Conservation Corps and Louisiana Conservation Corps are 21st Century Conservation Service Corps accredited programs.